The Three Degrees

 In addition to her work with the group, Helen has lent her talents to charitable causes and musical outreach, reflecting her deep roots in both gospel and community-based music initiatives.

-As of today, Helen Scott continues to perform with The Three Degrees, alongside Skyler Jordan and Traci Nelson, preserving the legacy of classic Philadelphia soul and inspiring new audiences with every performance.
+As of today, Helen Scott continues to perform with The Three Degrees, alongside Skyler Jordan and Tamika Peoples, preserving the legacy of classic Philadelphia soul and inspiring new audiences with every performance.